Back to top

 What's Happening Now?

-On June 8, 2015, the Trustees announced a settlement with Enbridge that will result in multiple resource restoration projects along the Kalamazoo River and will require Enbridge to pay an additional sum of nearly $4 million.
-Trustees arrived at the settlement in conjunction with a comprehensive settlement between the State of Michigan and Enbridge.
+On June 8, 2015, the Trustees reached a nearly $4 million settlement with Enbridge that resulted in multiple resource restoration projects along the Kalamazoo River.
+The Trustees arrived at the settlement in conjunction with a comprehensive settlement between the State of Michigan and Enbridge.

 Scientists assess impacts to mussel shells from response-related boat traffic.